Music Dept. Handbook

 V. Music Department Information

-Goshen College offers a Bachelors of Arts in Music with the following concentrations: music education, performance, piano pedagogy, music business/technology, and music in worship.
+Goshen College offers a Bachelors of Arts in Music with the following concentrations: music education, performance, piano pedagogy, and music in worship.
 In addition, students may also choose to pursue the “performance endorsement” or “research endorsement” in addition to their area concentration.
 Minors in music, music in worship, and piano pedagogy are also offered.
 See the Goshen College catalog for detailed information.

 Music majors need at least six semesters and music minors at least four semesters of participation in a core ensemble (orchestra, wind ensemble, chamber choir, or chorale).
 Students who have a music scholarship must be in a core ensemble each semester on campus.
 Majors, minors, and non-majors are invited to participate in the music department’s non-core ensembles (Lavender Jazz, Men’s Chorus, Women’s World Music Choir, Voices-n-Harmony).
 Ensembles may be taken for 1 credit or no credit.
 See the course catalog for details.